Veterans and Alcoholism

 Alcohol use disorder affects a Veteran’s health, emotional well-being, personal life, and professional goals.
 Over time, this debilitating disease will also begin to impact family members, friends, and other loved ones.

-Therapies used in the Salute to Recovery program include:
+Therapies used in the Veteran program include:

 • Cognitive-Behavioral Therapy (CBT).
 Patients learn how to identify negative thinking patterns, as well as behaviors, to live a healthier, substance-free life.